-Every interaction with an organization shapes the candidate experience: searching for jobs on the career site, applying for a job, communicating with a recruiter, interviewing with a hiring manager, all the way through determining a start date.
+Every interaction with an organization shapes the candidate experience.
+This includes searching for jobs on the career site, applying for jobs, and interviewing with recruiters and hiring managers.

 Jason Cerrato: Every organization is different.
 How is the talent acquisition team structured at Dexcom?

-Grace Cecilio: There are three layers within our talent acquisition team.
+Grace Cecilio: While it feels embedded since we partner closely with business leaders, there are currently three layers within our talent acquisition team.
 We have recruiters, sourcers, and talent acquisition leaders.

 We also have a new function: talent acquisition operations, which will create the foundational processes and systems for our ever-growing needs.
 We’ve always operated as a startup with a “get stuff done” mindset, but now we need to make repeatable and scalable processes.